eqbirvin/Conduit-Releases/README.md

 Conduit pulls messages and notifications from your communication apps into a single place, so you can action them quickly without app hopping, see a chronological timeline of when things came in, and search past communications and notifcations from one spot.

+Conduit is on-device by design.
+It does not use APIs from the communication apps it supports.
+Instead, it relies on the notifications those apps post.

 This repo hosts the releases and updates for the app.
 I have another repo which is the actually app code.

-> Conduit is on-device by design.
-It does not use APIs from the communication apps it supports.
-Instead, it relies on the notifications those apps post.
+>Hello!
+Before continuing, I just want to inform you that Conduit is a 85-90% AI coded app.
+I fully understand that is not every persons cup of tea so I want to be upfront.
+>
+>I have wanted to make Android/mobile apps since I can remember but never could get myself to learn how to do it - struggled in coding in school and by the time I could spend time to prioritize working on learning, my career took me down the Product >Management path instead of development.
+>
+>AI has helped me tremendously in slowly learning how to code but nothing to this magnitude yet all by myself.
+My knowledge and skills in product management have helped me build Conduit in an iterative, structure way.
+>
+>If you are interested in my build process with AI & Product Management, drop me a message!
+If an AI assisted built app isn't for you 100% get it.

 ### Screenshots

 ### Features

 - Combine messages and notifications from supported channels into a single place
+- Widget support
+  - Complete mirror of unactioned messages/notifications in Conduit onto your homescreen
+  - Custom Views Widget for just displaying unactioned messages/notifications for specific apps in your Custom Views (read on for details about custom views)
+- Sync dismissal of native Android notifications to message and notification entries in Conduit
+  - Including a semi-intelligent sync system that distinguishes between messages and non-message notifications that prioritizes not dismissing messages until you purposefully action them.
+That way messages you have pending don't get "lost" on a reboot.
+- Large list of supported channels (and growing! request ones you don't see supported yet)
+- Toggle installed and supported channels on and off
+  - In case you do not care to have a specific app included in Conduit
 - Todo Mode to filter out everything except unread to quickly action
+- Pin messages/notifications to the top of Conduit
 - Dock with unread badges
   - Change Dock Size
   - Change scroll-ability indicator
+  - Long press to launch app from dock (can be turned on and off from settings)
-- Custom views
+- Custom Views
   - Custom views allow you to narrow down to just specific apps while in that view
   - Filter out all apps other than the ones included in the view from the app dock
   - Set a custom view as the default view for Conduit
 - Search across all messages and notifications for supported channels
 - Action notifications quickly, with each channel's own notification action chips available inside Conduit
-  - Because of this, you may be able to customize the action buttons on the channels notifications depending on if the app supports it
+  - Because of this, you may be able to customize the action buttons on the channel's notifications depending on if the app supports it
+  - Can be turned on or off in settings
 - Block or hide notifications by matching on title, body content, or both
+- Smart Action Chips
+  - Automatically add a "Mark Read" on messaging apps that don't support it natively in their notification actions
+  - Automatically add a "Dismiss" action chip for non-messages with no "Mark Read" native actions
+- Customizable retention period
+  - 30 days, 60, 90, 120, 365
+- Auto update checker configuration (update feature is designed to point at this repo and check for most recent releases)
+  - Daily, Every 3 Days, Weekly, Disabled
+  - Include manual check

-- Customizable:
+Customizable:

+- Default to Todo Mode
+- Minimize Notification Icons (gives you more space for text, useful for small screens like Titan Elite 2, Titan 1/2/Slim/etc, Clicks, Minimal Phone 2)
 - Swipe actions on message and notification entries
   - Swipe left, swipe right
 - Theme options
   - Dark/Light
   - AMOLED black
     - With or without monochrome icons

-- Selectable App Icon
-  - Dark, Blue, Manila, Legacy (Legacy looks awful but it was one of the first app icons)
+Seriously Beta:

+- Hangar - quickly get to chats and notifications from a sidebar handle
+- App Bundles - Quickly launch your notes, recorder, AI apps, and compose

 ### Supported Channels (Feel free to request more!)